Get in Touch

 • The Debian community

-• The shell prompt within an X environment
+• The shell prompt within the X environment

-• The root account and root shell prompt (utilizing su, sudo, and running programs as root under X)
+• The root account and root shell prompt (utilizing su, sudo, and executing programs as root under X)

 • Virtual consoles